AbdulhadiAlaraj/MNSIT-Model/README.md

 ## Features
 - **Image preprocessing:** Converts images to the format required by the model (28x28 grayscale).
-- :**MNIST model training::** A simple yet effective neural network trained on the MNIST dataset.
+- **MNIST model training:** A simple yet effective neural network trained on the MNIST dataset.
-- :**Digit prediction::** Predicts the digit from an input image.
+- **Digit prediction:** Predicts the digit from an input image.

 ## Requirements
 - Python